integeruser/pprank/README.md

 # pprank
 This repository contains a simple implementation of the [PageRank](https://en.wikipedia.org/wiki/PageRank) algorithm based on the [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface) standard.
-Since PageRank does not scale well on multiple computational nodes for the high volume of data that needs to be exchanged, this project is mostly an academic exercise.
+Since PageRank does not scale well on multiple computational nodes for the high volume of data exchanged, this project is mostly an academic exercise.

 ## Requisites